 We recommend Proofpoint Essentials Security Awareness Training to SMBs, and particularly those already using the Proofpoint Essentials Email Security Solution as there’s little cost to add it on to their existing subscription, and it requires little effort in terms of setup when the email security product is already deployed.
 Proofpoint Essentials SAT is ideal for SMBs looking for easy-to-manage phishing simulations with diverse, out-of-the-box training content.
 It’s broad content library and lack of “report phishing” button make it best suited to businesses prioritizing training over simulation reporting.
 In addition, the platform offers little automation; campaigns must be set up manually, and generating reports requires some manual work.
 Because of this, we’d like to note that SMBs interested in Proofpoint’s solution need to be able to dedicate time to managing simulation campaigns and creating the specific reports they need from Proofpoint’s metadata.

-Proofpoint Essentials SAT is a lower-cost option compared to Proofpoint’s Enterprise SAT product (formerly Wombat Security), offering a slightly reduced feature set.
-The platform is effective at training users on how to identify phishing attempts, though doesn’t offer an in-built “report phishing” button to enable users to respond to simulations by reporting them.
-Because of this, users are penalized for clicking on simulation links, but not rewarded for a correct response.
-However, the expansive content library and ease of navigation make it a strong solution for SMBs looking for comprehensive phishing training on a range of topics.
-To get the most out of the platform, we recommend that businesses considering Proofpoint Essentials SAT considering buying through an MSP, as this will drastically reduce the management overhead required to run effective simulation campaigns.
+Proofpoint Essentials SAT is a lower-cost option compared to Proofpoint’s Enterprise SAT product, offering paired down training features specially designed for SMBs.
+The platform is effective at training users on how to identify phishing attempts, and will soon offer an in-built “report phishing” button to enable users to respond to simulations by reporting them.
+This allows administrators to reinforce proper responses for users who report simulations while giving additional education to those who miss the threat.
+The expansive content library and ease of navigation make it a strong solution for SMBs looking for comprehensive phishing training on a range of topics.
+To get the most out of the platform, we recommend that businesses considering Proofpoint Essentials SAT purchase through an MSP, as this can drastically reduce the management overhead required to run effective simulation campaigns.

 Security Awareness Training